top of page

 Discover the islands where wildlife has no fear, volcanic landscapes tell ancient stories, and every moment feels like a privilege.

-There's a moment that happens in the Galapagos—usually on your second or third day, when the initial wonder has settled into something deeper—where you realize the animals aren't just unafraid of humans.
-They're genuinely indifferent.
 A blue-footed booby performs his courtship dance three feet from where you stand.
 A sea lion pup waddles past your beach towel to claim the shaded spot you'd been eyeing.
 A marine iguana sneezes salt spray in your general direction and continues sunbathing on the trail.

 This is what it means to visit a place where humans are guests in a world that belongs entirely to someone else.